Reliance Comm says no longer in talks with Batelco over unit stake sale

-MUMBAI Reliance Communications Ltd (RLCM.NS), India's third-biggest cellular carrier by customers, said on Saturday it is no longer in talks with Bahrain Telecommunications Co BTEL.BH (Batelco) for selling a stake in its enterprise business unit.
+MUMBAI, April 20 Reliance Communications Ltd , India's third-biggest cellular carrier by customers, said on Saturday it is no longer in talks with Bahrain Telecommunications Co (Batelco) for selling a stake in its enterprise business unit.

 Instead, the company said, it is in talks with a private equity consortium that included Samena Capital and hoped to complete the deal by May-end.